tarwn/lessthandot-hugo/blogs/content/posts/2011-10-24-a-new-job-and-new.md

   - Microsoft SQL Server

 ---
 I've heard stories about people being approached about a new job by a company, rather than the other way around, because the company liked their work, their writing, their presentations, or maybe all three.
-I thought, “That's an awesome dream.
-It's not going to happen to me.”
+I thought, "That's an awesome dream.
+It's not going to happen to me."

 Until last week.